Are you considering the idea of getting a website or blog for your business?

 - “Products/Services” page content.

 - Your main service/product categories.

 - Contact Details (e.g. business address, email, telephone numbers)

-- Images (e.g. company logos, etc.).
+- Images (e.g. personnel photos, etc.).
 Image formats = .jpg, .png or .gif.

 - Educate visitors about your industry – the challenges it faces and how your business is addressing these

-- A industry event you have attended
+- A networking event you plan to attend

-- Reseller tips and information
+- Reseller training

 - What problem do you or your services help your customers solve?

 - What reviews can you provide to help more prospects buy from you?

 - What are some of the more common FAQs you get from enquirers and prospective customers?

 - etc …

 Once you have created a list of content topics, continually add to this list.